noir-lang/noir/docs/docs/protocol-specs/gas-and-fees/fee-schedule.md

 See [the l1 contracts section](../l1-smart-contracts/index.md) for more information on the L1 Inbox and Outbox.

-Users cover these costs by [specifying an inclusion fee](./specifying-gas-fee-info.md#specifying-gas--fee-info), which is different from other parameters specified in that it is a fixed fee offered to the sequencer, denominated in [FPA](./fee-payment-asset.md).
+Users cover these costs by [specifying an inclusion fee](./specifying-gas-fee-info.md#specifying-gas--fee-info), which is different from other parameters specified in that it is a fixed fee offered to the sequencer, denominated in [Fee Juice](./fee-juice.md).

 Even though these line items will be the same for every transaction in a block, the **cost** to the sequencer will vary, particularly based on:

 - congestion on L1
 - prevailing price of proof generation

 A price discovery mechanism is being developed to help users set the inclusion fee appropriately.